pbt98/pbt98.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Department of Computer Science and Engineering, Hanyang University, Ansan</a>. pbt98@hanyang.ac.kr
+subtitle: <a href='http://cse.hanyang.ac.kr/'>Department of Computer Science and Engineering, Hanyang University, Ansan</a>. pbt98@hanyang.ac.kr

 profile:
   align: right